polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/upgrade-a-chain/index.md

 will guide you through the process of setting up your development environment.
 The [Add a Pallet to Your Runtime](../../tutorials/add-a-pallet) tutorial will introduce the FRAME system for runtime development and guide you through the process of extending the capabilities of a FRAME runtime by adding a pallet.
-If you're an experienced developer and wish to skip those tutorials, you can clone the
-[Node Template repository](https://github.com/substrate-developer-hub/substrate-node-template) and refer to its
+If you're an experienced developer, you can clone the [Node Template repository](https://github.com/substrate-developer-hub/substrate-node-template) and refer to the
 [documentation for local development](https://github.com/substrate-developer-hub/substrate-node-template#local-development).